 - The state uniform child support guidelines consider each parent’s actual income and level of responsibility for the children.

-- Courts are required to add to basic child support payments the costs for child care related to work, reasonable and necessary education/training, and reasonable child’s uninsured health care costs.
+- Courts are required to add to basic child support payments the costs for child care related to work, reasonable and necessary education/training, and reasonable child uninsured health care costs.

-- Courts may also include an additional child support the costs of a child’s special education and visitation travel expenses.
+- Courts may also include additional child support for the costs of a child’s special education and visitation travel expenses.

 - The income of the parties determines child support.
-Other factors that are considered include: the number of children, tax filing status, the share of physical responsibility for the child.
+Other factors that are considered include the number of children, tax filing status, and the share of physical responsibility for the child.

-- The court may allow income deductions for extreme financial hardship due to justifiable expenses, such as, extraordinary health expenses, uninsured catastrophic losses, minimum necessary living expenses of natural or adopted children who reside with the parent.
+- The court may allow income deductions for extreme financial hardship due to justifiable expenses, such as extraordinary health expenses, uninsured catastrophic losses, and minimum necessary living expenses of natural or adopted children who reside with the parent.
 (No hardship deduction if another supported child receives AFDC).